-Susan Goodman: Do you have anyone that you consider a mentor and, if so, why do you consider that person a mentor?
+Do you have anyone that you consider a mentor and, if so, why do you consider that person a mentor?

 I would say my boss, Judge Caruso.
-He's all about family.
+I don't know if you know Judge Caruso, but he's all about family.
 He considers the Fourth JD as his court family.
 When I started working here, everything on the administrative end was new to me and I was often here late at night.
 He would often say, "Go home, you've got young kids at home.
 The work can wait."
+He was good in helping me achieve a good work-life balance.

-In that respect, he was good in helping me achieve a good work-life balance.
-But, I would say aside from that, he's a mentor in the sense that he always urges me to get involved with a lot of different areas on an administrative level.
-To work with as many people as I can, differnet initiatives or task forces statewide.
+But, I would say, aside from that, he's a mentor in the sense that he always urges me to get involved with a lot of different areas on an administrative level, to work with as many people as I can, to work on different initiatives or task forces statewide.